 2. Quarterly contribution.

-An employer’s contribution rate based upon the rate schedule in effect for the calendar year will be printed on their contribution report, Form UC-B6.
+An employer’s contribution rate based upon the rate schedule in effect for the calendar year.
 Computation of the employer’s contribution rate is explained further in the “Contribution Rates and Schedules” section.
 To determine the quarterly contribution amount due, the total taxable wages (see section on “Taxable Wages”) are multiplied by the contribution rate and entered on Form UC-B6.
 To obtain your contribution rate: log into your account at http://uiclaims.hawaii.gov and click on “Account Inquiry”.

 3. Quarterly wage record.

 Employers must list the names, social security numbers, and total wages paid to all of the covered workers employed during the quarter.
-Forms are mailed in March for the entire calendar year.
-No substitutes for the forms provided by the Unemployment Insurance Division will be accepted without prior approval.
+Log into your account at http://uiclaims.hawaii.gov and click on “Employer Reporting”.

 Information reported by employers with respect to quarterly wages paid to employees will be used to process claims for unemployment benefits by former employees who file an unemployment claim and will also be reported to the National Directory of New Hires for the purpose of locating and identifying child support obligors.
 The establishment of the National Directory of New Hires was mandated by Public Law 104-193 (Welfare Reform Act).